RNtag12/AWS-IAM/README.md

 <h2>Summary of the Project </h2>
-This project serves as a practical exploration of some of the AWS-IAM. we first assigned each user to their respective groups then we checked their access to resources to ensure that they had the right permissions.
+This project serves as a practical exploration of some of the AWS-IAM functions. we first assigned each user to their respective groups then we checked their access to resources to ensure that they had the right permissions.